 Buyers

-Buying a property is likely one of the most important and expensive things you ever do and we aim to guide you through the process of finding the right property.
+Buying a property is likely one of the most important and expensive things you ever do and we have put together a handy guide to help you through the process of finding the right property.

 The first step is to register your details and property requirements which will allow us to instantly match these against our database to find suitable properties.
 Once registered you will also receive alerts for new properties as they go on the market.

-Our professional but friendly team are on hand to arrange a suitable time for you and we are available for evening and Saturday viewings to accommodate all needs.
+We have branches in Coventry, Rugby & Birmingham and our professional but friendly teams are on hand to arrange a suitable time for you and we are available for evening and Saturday viewings to accommodate all needs.
+If any other questions crop up after your viewing, just get in touch – our property experts are always happy to help.

 Making an offer

-Once you have found your ideal property and you have made an offer it will be submitted to the vendor for their consideration.
+Once you have found your ideal home, it's time to make an offer.
+Negotiation is common between sellers and buyers so we are here to navigate both parties through this efficiently.
 Please note that any offers are always “subject to contract” and neither party is legally bound until contracts are signed.

 Anti-money Laundering Regulations

-Government regulations require us to carry out due diligence checks on both the vendor and buyer.
-Usually we will simply need to verify your identity by asking you to provide original copies of photographic ID and recent proof of address documents.
+Government regulations require us to carry out client due diligence checks (commly known as CDD) on both sellers and buyers.
+Firstly, we must verify your identity by asking you to provide original copies of photographic ID and recent proof of address documents.
+Secondly, we must verify the source of your deposit and/or purchase funds which is usually done via submition of your bank statements

 What is the difference between freehold and leasehold?